ojotuno/rt/README.md

 `arguments _arg1_ _arg2_ ...`

 > Set the arguments to use the recepie.
 If the recepie call does not match with the argumentes defined it will raise and error.
+This tipically goes in the begining of the recepie.

 #### Script Example:
 ```